Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 ## Define synchronous or asynchronous processing

 Define whether you want to transfer the payment data using synchronous or asynchronous processing.
 - At synchronous processing, Adyen&trade; creates a connection for each event that occurs.
 This has the advantage that Adyen&trade; is immediately informed if a message cannot be processed.
-The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.
+The disadvantage is that the message transfer might be slow if a lot of events are to be transferred.
 See also [Synchronous processing](../Troubleshooting/02_SynchronousProcessing.md) in the Troubleshooting chapter.
 - At asynchronous processing, a message is not processed directly so that a lot of traffic can be handled.
 The message is first accepted and roughly checked for plausibility.
 It is then written to a message queue.
 After that, the message queue is processed periodically and can be run with parallel jobs.

 #### Prerequisites

-- You have a valid user account in Adyen&trade;.
+- You have an Adyen&trade; customer account to log in to Adyen&trade;.
+- You are logged in to Adyen&trade;.
-- You are assigned to the required roles in Adyen&trade;.
+- You are assigned to the required user roles in Adyen&trade;.

 #### Procedure